bagrat/vim-buffet/README.md

 To get your custom colors set, define a function with name `g:WorkspaceSetCustomColors` and place your highlight group definitions inside the function.
-Make sure the function is defined before `VimWorkspace` is loaded
+Make sure the function is defined before `vim-buffet` is loaded

 ## Recommendations and FAQ